 Under Illinois law, “true leases” and “conditional sales”, often referred to as “$1 outs” are subject to different tax treatment.
 GIL 16-0067 (12/27/2016).
 A conditional sale is traditionally characterized by a nominal or dollar purchase option at the end of the term.
 Essentially, conditional sales are finance or “loan” transactions disguised as a “sale.”
 This finance product is subject to Illinois Retailers’ Occupation Tax (i.e. sales tax).
 Conversely, a “true lease” does not have an automatic buy-out provision at the end of term, and if one does exist, the buyout must be for fair market value.
 Under Illinois law, lessors are deemed to be the end users of the property being leased and are subject to Illinois Use Tax on the acquisition cost of the property.
 86 Ill.
 Admin Code 130.220.

 However, the general rule that lessors are subject to a use tax on purchases of property they intend to lease is not without exception.
-For example, automobiles which are rented for less than one year are subject to Automobile Renting Occupation and Use Tax (“AROT”), certain leased passenger motor vehicles are subject to different rules and compliance requirements, including paying tax on “post lease” charges which I wrote about here , and consumer rent-to-own equipment are all examples of scenarios that do not follow Illinois’ general treatment of equipment leases outlined in this post.
+For example, automobiles which are rented for less than one year are subject to Automobile Renting Occupation and Use Tax (“AROT”), certain leased passenger motor vehicles are subject to different rules and compliance requirements, including paying tax on “post lease” charges , and consumer rent-to-own equipment are all examples of scenarios that do not follow Illinois’ general treatment of equipment leases outlined in this post.
 Thus, the analysis which follows applies to the general rule that lessors incur use tax on property purchased for lease.